DORKAG Help

 manage_pr_list

-• Filter requests by state, author, assignee, and review status.
+• Filter requests by state, author, reviewer, source or target branch.

 • Jump to a pull request on Azure DevOps: select a pull request and choose Open on Azure DevOps from the context menu.